AleoNet/snarkOS/README.md

 **[*Beta* - For Debian users]**

-Firstly, install the updated version of LLVM and Clang, run:
+Firstly, install the updated version of LLVM and Clang.
+Download the official install script from here (https://apt.llvm.org/llvm.sh) and then run:
 ```
 ./llvm.sh
 ```